Doctor of Psychology in Clinical Psychology Curriculum

 Each student must complete a dissertation, which may consist of an original empirical research study, an extensive critical review and integration of the literature on a topic in the field, or a detailed clinical analysis of a series of cases representing a particular problem or diagnosis.
 The student must successfully defend the dissertation before a committee of faculty members.

-- Dissertation Mentoring.
+- Dissertation Mentoring I, II, III.
 Starting with the summer semester of Year II, students begin a course sequence that is designed to assist them in determining a dissertation topic and developing the dissertation proposal.

-- Dissertation Advising: Proposal Development.
-Following the third semester of Dissertation Mentoring, students meet individually with the Dissertation Chair to complete the formal dissertation proposal.
+- Dissertation Advising I: Proposal Development Phase I. Following the third semester of Dissertation Mentoring, students meet individually with the Dissertation Chair to complete a full draft of the formal dissertation proposal and related requirements.

-- Dissertation Advising.
-After completing the dissertation proposal students continue the development of the dissertation under the guidance of the Dissertation Chair and committee members.
+- Dissertation Advising: Continuation.
+Students continue and complete the dissertation project under the guidance of the Dissertation Chair, in collaboration with committee members.